 Earlier, we showed you how to write a Work Experience section and mentioned that you could include your research, academic and extracurricular experiences in addition to your formal work experience.
 If you noticed that the section grew too long, you can easily break it up and create dedicated Research and Teaching Experience sections.
 We highly recommend that approach, especially if you’re pursuing an academic teaching role, a research position or applying to a Ph.D. program.

 This section will follow the same format as your Work Experience section.

 As with your previous Work Experience section, you’ll want to start with your most recent research roles and work your way back.
-Remember to only include projects with relevant or similar duties to the new position requirements for which you’re applying.
+Remember to only include projects with relevant or similar duties to the new position requirements you’re applying for.

 Your teaching history must include the following:

 Tailor your teaching history to the open job posting.
 If you are applying to an academic institution, focus on teaching experience (including editing or providing feedback to others), management and administration experience as these are valued skills in academia.
 In this section, you can also discuss your laboratory and field experiences.

 Describe any volunteer work or leadership positions, as these skills indicate initiative and responsibility.

 Create a section dedicated to your polylingual skills, especially if you’re pursuing a job or academic program where your ability to speak multiple languages serves as an advantage.
 You’ll want to dedicate bullet points for each language and specify how fluent you are in said language.
 For example, you could have strong speaking, reading and writing skills in English and Mandarin but only speak conversational French or understand German without speaking it.
 So, list the language spoken and level of frequency.

 Employers look for practical and relevant skills in the mechanical, IT, mathematical or scientific fields.
 Add these to this section if you have learned how to use a complex piece of laboratory equipment, know the ins and outs of particular software, or have mastered a new programming language.